jorgecasas/php-ml/docs/index.md

 ![PHP-ML - Machine Learning library for PHP](assets/php-ml-logo.png)

 Fresh approach to Machine Learning in PHP.
-Note that at the moment PHP is not the best choice for machine learning but maybe this will change ...
+Algorithms, Cross Validation, Preprocessing, Feature Extraction and much more in one library.

+PHP-ML requires PHP >= 7.0.

 Simple example of classification:
 ```php